Sofia Richie Dons Thong Bikini At Beach Getaway With Scott Disick And His Kids

 — peter alexander (@carribablue) May 28, 2018

 Sofia Richie is no stranger to living under the spotlight of celebrity tabloids.
-She has always been in the national eye as the daughter of Lionel Richie, and shot to fame after modeling in Kanye West’s Yeezy Season fashion show and then dating pop star Justin Bieber, Complex noted.
+She has always been in the national eye as the daughter of Lionel Richie and shot to fame after modeling in Kanye West’s Yeezy Season fashion show and then dating pop star Justin Bieber, Complex noted.

 As she has become a celebrity in her own right, Richie said she has learned to deal with the darker side of the attention, including people who aim to take her down on social media.